 Calling all coconut lovers!
 This recipe is for you.

-Today, I’m going to share with you a recipe for one of the most popular items from my bakery’s menu: macaroons.
+Today, I’m going to share a recipe for one of the most popular items at my bakery Sugar Blossom: coconut macaroons.

-Who doesn’t love these sweet, chewy, perfect little morsels of coconutty (and gluten-free!) bliss?
-One bite is enough to whisk you away to the islands.
-And the best part is, this recipe calls for only four ingredients.
-Yes, FOUR, all of which you probably have in your pantry right this second!
-It’s amazing how four ingredients can combine to yield such an amazing little treat.
+It’s amazing how these four ingredients can combine to yield such an amazing little treat.
 That’s what I love most about baking– it gives us the ability to transform ordinary ingredients into delectable creations with just a little ingenuity.

-These macaroons have a soft chewy interior and a crisp exterior.
-I like to get my macaroons nice and toasty brown, so I broil them at the very end.
+These macaroons have a soft, chewy interior and a crisp exterior.
+I like my macaroons golden brown, so I broil them at the very end.
 Remember to watch them carefully as they brown quickly.

 For a delicious upgrade, dip the bottoms of the cooled macaroons in melted dark chocolate.
-Refrigerate on a parchment-lined cookie sheet until they set, which will be about 20 minutes.
+Refrigerate on a parchment-lined cookie sheet until the chocolate is set, about 20 minutes.

 - Mix first three ingredients in a saucepan and stir constantly with a rubber spatula over medium heat until mixture thickens and dries up considerably, about four minutes or 165 degrees.

 - Transfer mixture to a medium bowl, and stir in the vanilla extract.

 - Let cool uncovered in the refrigerator.
 Stir occasionally to speed up the cooling process.

 - Preheat the oven to 325 degrees.
 Line a baking tray with parchment paper and grease lightly with pan spray.